What are the Rules of Flag Football?

 NFL Flag Policies and Rule FAQ’s:

-1. The ball must always be a direct hand-off behind the line of scrimmage except for on the snap.
+The ball must always be a direct hand-off behind the line of scrimmage.
 The ball must always be thrown above the line of scrimmage.

-3. Defensive coaches must be off the field when the ball is snapped.
+Defensive coaches must be off the field when the ball is snapped.
+Offensive coaches are allowed on field out of the way of the play.

 Coaches Call Recording Below: